 Day trip to DMZ: how to choose the best tour

-Unsurprisingly the area dubbed as ‘the world’s most dangerous border’ is also the number 1 tourist attraction in South Korea; over 1.2 million visitors flock every year to the infamous Korean Demilitarized Zone or DMZ.
-If you too are looking for the best day trip to DMZ from Seoul, this guide will help you make the right choice!
+Unsurprisingly, the area dubbed ‘the world’s most dangerous border’ is South Korea’s number one tourist attraction.
+If you, too, are looking for the best day trip to the DMZ from Seoul, this guide will help you make the right choice!

-To understand the DMZ, we should touch a bit upon Korea’s 20th-century history.
+To understand the DMZ, we should touch on Korea’s 20th-century history.

-In 1910 Japan annexed Korea and ran it as part of the Japanese Empire.
-There are mixed feelings and differing interpretations of that specific period of Korean history to this day.
+In 1910, Japan annexed Korea and ran it as part of the Japanese Empire.
+To this day, there are mixed feelings and differing interpretations of that specific period of Korean history.

-After Japan lost World War II, the southern part of the Korean peninsula was occupied by the Americans while the northern side was under Soviet administration.
-The initial plan was to unify the two halves, but, same as in Germany, the reunification didn’t happen since the former allies, US and USSR, became enemies in the Cold War that ensued.
+After Japan lost WWII, the Americans occupied the southern part of the Korean peninsula while the northern side fell under Soviet administration.
+The initial plan was to unify the two halves.
+However, like in Germany, reunification didn’t happen because the former allies, the US and the USSR, became enemies in the ensuing Cold War.

 Long story short, the North Korean USSR-supported government decided to unify the peninsula by force and invaded the South in 1950.
-It prompted the UN to send a force eventually joined by 21 nations to support the South Korean government; they called it a ‘police action,’ but the euphemism couldn’t hide the reality of a full-blown war.
+The UN, supported by the USA, responded by deploying a multinational force to defend the South.

-The JSA is the only point of the DMZ where the two opposing militaries actually meet.
-It is also where politicians from the opposing sides can meet and discuss; Trump met Kim Jong-Un here a few years ago.
+The JSA is the only point in the DMZ where the two opposing militaries actually meet.
+It is also where politicians from the opposing sides can meet and discuss issues; Trump met Kim Jong-Un here a few years ago.

 Given the sensitive nature of the JSA, there are strict security rules for visiting.